 The U.S. government's fiscal year ends on September 30 of each year.
 While not certain, it is not uncommon for U.S. government agencies to award extra tasks or complete other contract actions in the weeks before the end of its fiscal year in order to avoid the loss of unexpended fiscal year funds.
-It is also common for the expiration of periods of performance under U.S. government contracts to correspond to the end of the U.S. government's fiscal year, which may result in us not recognizing revenue for such associated backlog thereafter.
-In addition, we also have historically experienced higher bid and proposal costs in the months leading up to the U.S. government's fiscal year end as we pursue new contract opportunities being awarded shortly after the U.S. government fiscal year end as new opportunities are expected to have funding appropriated in the U.S.

-government's subsequent fiscal year.
+In addition, we also have historically experienced higher bid and proposal costs in the months leading up to the U.S. government's fiscal year end as we pursue new contract opportunities being awarded shortly after the U.S. government fiscal year end as new opportunities are expected to have funding appropriated in the U.S. government's subsequent fiscal year.
 We may continue to experience this seasonality in future periods, and our future periods may be affected by it.
 While not certain, changes in the government's funding and spending patterns have altered historical seasonality trends, supporting our approach to managing the business on an annual basis.
 Seasonality is just one of a number of factors, many of which are outside of our control, which may affect our results in any period.